Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/21-two_tone_filter/README.md

 Double-click **Vitis Model Composer Hub**.
 This opens the window where you can configure the code generation options.

+Make sure the *Hardware selection* is proper by selecting the *Hardware Selection*.
+In this case, Versal AI Core Series device is selected.

-Select **FIR-FFT** under *two_tone_filter* from the left window and enable the following options from the AIE Settings tab.
+In the **Code Generation**, select **FIR-FFT** under *two_tone_filter* from the left window and enable the following option from the *Analyze* tab.
-- Create Testbench
-- Run cycle-approximate AIE simulation (SystemC) after code generation
-- Collect trace data for Vitis Analyzer
+- Collect trace data for Vitis Analyzer, viewing internal signals, and latency

+Review the **Export** tab, user can generate the Testbench and export the AIE subsytem.

-After completing the above selections, click **Generate** button.
+Go back to the **Analyze** tab, click **Analyze** button.

-Note: This may take few minutes (5-7 mins) to complete the aie simulation.
+Note: This may take few minutes to complete the aie simulation.
 You can see the progress in details.

+You can find the simulation results as *Simulation results MATCH* in the log.
+Click OK.

-Once the simulation is done, it launches the Vitis Analyzer and review the report.
+Once the simulation is done, click *Open Vitis Analyzer* from the **Analyze** tab to review the report.
 Verify the Graph and trace reports.

 Once the review is done, close the Vitis Anlyzer and Model Composer tool.